python/cpython/Doc/library/os.rst

 In Python, file names, command line arguments, and environment variables are represented using the string type.
 On some systems, decoding these strings to and from bytes is necessary before passing them to the operating system.
-Python uses the file system encoding to perform this conversion (see :func:`sys.getfilesystemencoding`).
+Python uses the :term:`filesystem encoding and error handler` to perform this conversion (see :func:`sys.getfilesystemencoding`).

+The :term:`filesystem encoding and error handler` are configured at Python startup by the :c:func:`PyConfig_Read` function: see :c:member:`~PyConfig.filesystem_encoding` and :c:member:`~PyConfig.filesystem_errors` members of :c:type:`PyConfig`.

 .. versionchanged:: 3.1
    On some systems, conversion using the file system encoding may fail.
 In this